Johnny Manziel: Television and film

 Manziel appears in an episode of Netflix's UNTOLD anthology series, "Johnny Football", which premiered on August 8, 2023.
 Sports Illustrated called the documentary "bizarre [and] poorly done," criticizing the film's scattered treatment of Manziel's recovery, especially "shots [of Manziel drinking alcohol that] were not only bizarre but also made the lack of substance in the documentary glaringly obvious."

 Manziel appeared with Tiesi on Selling Sunset, season 8, episode 6.

+Podcasts

+In 2018, Manziel was host of the Comeback SZN podcast with his fellow Texas A&M University alumni Kayce Smith at Barstool Sports.
+He only lasted a year at the company however and the podcast became the Unnecessary Roughness podcast with Smith, Brandon Walker, and T-Bob Hebert.

+MMA

+In May 2026, Manziel ventured into the world of mixed martial arts.
+He faced internet personality Bob Menery in an amateur bout on May 23 at an event held by Brand Risk Promotions.
+He won the fight via TKO in the first round.